Posted on

 - compensation paid at a premium rate for excess hours worked, or

-- income derived from stock options or stock purchase rights provided by the employer.3
+- income derived from stock options or stock purchase rights provided by the employer.7

-What about non-exempt employees working in an alternative work schedule?
+What if I have an alternative work schedule?

 - 3 days of 10 hours, and 2 more days of 5 hours, and